Key Takeaways

 -

-Adoption from shelters costs $250-$900, offering a more affordable alternative to purchasing from breeders
+Adoption can be a more affordable alternative to buying from a breeder

 Introduction to Goldendoodle Ownership